efl9013/sprout-v2/README.md

 ## B Step-by-Step Instructions
 ---
 Our artifact supports the following claims, evidenced by Table 1 and 2 of the tool paper.
-- Claim 1 (Table 1): Sprout’s optimizations to the muCLP encodings presented in the original theory paper yield a speedup by over two orders of magnitude.
+- Claim 1 (Table 1): Sprout’s optimizations to the muCLP encodings presented in the original theory paper [Li et al. 2025] yield a speedup by over two orders of magnitude.
-- Claim 2a (Table 2): Sprout outperforms Session* in terms of *precision*: Sprout correctly classifies the implementability of all benchmarks on which it does not timeout, whereas Session* exhibits an abundance of false negatives.
+- Claim 2a (Table 2): Sprout outperforms Session* in terms of *precision*: Sprout correctly classifies the implementability of all benchmarks on which it does not timeout, whereas Session* exhibits many false negatives.
-- Claim 2b (Table 2): Sprout provides competitive runtime performance: Sprout outperforms Session* on binary protocols, and verifies most multiparty protocols in under 10s, with the exception of 2 timeouts.
+- Claim 2b (Table 2): Sprout provides competitive runtime performance: Sprout outperforms Session* on binary protocols, and verifies most multiparty protocols in under 10s.

 ### Reproducing experiments
 To reproduce Table 1 from the paper: